ncoden/caliopen.frontend/doc/01-getting-started.markdown

 Search is a dedicated service providing the search API.

 This service is exposed as `search` where it is needed.

-### Session

-Application state is a service used to save current application state that is not directly handled by routing.

-This service is exposed as `session` property on every route and model.

 ## Applications